-- Lard, vegetable oil, olive oil or butter for frying
+- Lard, Vegetable oil, olive oil or butter for frying *see note below

 - Bring 8 cups of water to a boil in a large non-stick skillet with a lid.
 Combine cornmeal, salt and 2 cups water in a mixing bowl, adding more water as needed until the cornmeal is a cake batter consistency.

 - Reduce the heat of the boiling water to a simmer and pour the cornmeal contents into the skillet.
 Stir the mixture quickly to combine (*see note below) and immediately cover with the lid.